-Course Code PRACTICAL OF COMPUTER NETWORKS Credits Course Code RUSCSP403 PRACTICAL OF COMPUTER NETWORKS 1.
-Understanding the working of NIC cards, Ethernet/Fast Ethernet/Gigabit Ethernet.
-2. Crimping of Twisted-Pair Cable with RJ45connector for Straight-Through, Cross-Over, Roll-Over.
-3. To understand their respective role in networks/internet.
-4. Problem solving with IPv4, which will include the concept of Classful addressing. (supportive Hint: use Cisco Binary Game) 5.
-Using linux-terminal or Windows-cmd, execute following networking commands and note the output: ping, traceroute, netstat, arp, ipconfig.
+Course Code PRACTICAL OF COMPUTER NETWORKS Credits RUSCSP403 Understanding the working of NIC cards, Ethernet/Fast Ethernet/Gigabit Ethernet.
+Crimping of Twisted-Pair Cable with RJ45connector for Straight Through, Cross-Over, Roll-Over.
+To understand their respective role in networks/internet.
+4. Problem solving with IPv4, which will include the concept of Classful addressing. (supportive Hint: use Cisco Binary Game) Using linux-terminal or Windows-cmd, execute following networking commands and note the output: ping, traceroute, netstat, arp, ipconfig.
 6. Create a basic network of two computers using appropriate network wire.
-7. Connect multiple (min.6) computers using layer 2 switch.
+Connect multiple (min.6) computers using layer 2 switch.
 8. Connect a network in triangular shape with three layer two switches and every switch will have four computers.
 Verify their connectivity with each other.
-9. Create a wireless network of multiple PCs using appropriate access points.
-Credits 1
+Create a wireless network of multiple PCs using appropriate access points.
+Using Wireshark, network analyzer, set the filter for ICMP, TCP, HTTP, UDP, FTP and perform respective protocol transactions to show/prove that the network analyzer is working.
+1